 Get Regular Eye Exams

 The National Eye Institute (NEI) recommends that you have regular dilated eye exams.
 An eye doctor will dilate your pupils and look for common issues and early signs of diseases like glaucoma and macular degeneration.
 This is the only way that many eye issues are identified.
-The doctor will also be able to tell you if you need glasses, or an updated prescription for glasses or contacts.
+The doctor will also be able to tell you if you need glasses or an updated prescription for glasses or contacts.
 (Source).
-During your exam you will likely discuss family history of eye diseases, a conversation that your doctor will use to screen for genetic risk factors.
-Like other health care check ups, this should be part of your annual health care routine.
+During your exam, you will likely discuss the family history of eye diseases, a conversation that your doctor will use to screen for genetic risk factors.
+Like other health care check-ups, this should be part of your annual health care routine.

 Get Enough Sleep for Eye Health

 All the experts agree that without sufficient sleep you cannot be healthy.
 This applies to your eyes as much as to any other part of your body.
 While you sleep, the body, including your eyes, regenerates, rests, and heals.
 In order to keep your eyes healthy, as an adult, you need between 7 and 9 hours of sleep each night.
 Without that sleep, you face the risk of suffering a number of eye disorders, including dry eye, which is uncomfortable and may lead to complications including vision loss.

 Staring contests are fun, but they are not good for your eyes.
 When you blink, your eyelids spread basal tears across the surface of your eyes which lubricate them and keep them from drying.
 A normal healthy person produces between 5 and 10 ounces of basal tears each day.
 (Source).
 Blinking not only refreshes your eye’s moisture, but it also keeps particulate matter from injuring the eye itself.
 Intentional blinking helps your eyes stay healthy.